 TAB 3.
-The Defendants including the Police, the Plaintiff, the Premier of Ontario, and the majority of the public at large, terrified children, terrified healthy adults, terrified seniors, businesses forced to close, and persons forced out of their job, creating massive financial hardships and threatening the Canadian financial and economic system.
+The Defendants including the Police, the Plaintiff, the Premier of Ontario, the Lieutenant Governor of Ontario, and the majority of the public at large, terrified children, terrified healthy adults, terrified seniors, businesses forced to close, and persons forced out of their job, creating massive financial hardships and threatening the Canadian financial and economic system.